lcp29/trimesh-ray-optix/README.md

 Triro is a mesh ray tracing library implemented with NVIDIA OptiX.
 It has compatible interface with [trimesh.ray](https://trimesh.org/trimesh.ray.html) and provides other convenient functions.

 ## 🔧️ Installation
+> You may need to enable <a href="https://superuser.com/questions/1715715/can-i-enable-unicode-utf-8-worldwide-support-in-windows-11-but-set-another-enco">unicode UTF-8 global support</a> in Windows for some character set problems.

 You need an OptiX SDK (>=7) installed to get to use Triro.
 If you are running Windows you also need an MSVC installation.
 First
 ```sh
 # if you are running in Windows set the system variable